Atlantic Cape’s Natalie Devonish Overcomes Odds as Worthington Campus Dean

 That’s when the counselor, Darlene Lathan, sat her down and said, “What’s going on?
 You can do anything.
 Why are you getting in trouble again?”

 “I will always remember that day,” Devonish said.
 “She took me on this tour of New Jersey colleges.
 And I came back so motivated.
-I applied for every scholarship opportunity that I could receive, graduated that year with 16 local scholarships.”
+I applied for every scholarship opportunity that I could receive, and graduated that year with 16 local scholarships.”

 A Life Changed

-Fast forward to 2020, not only is Devonish leading her own college campus, but in May she earned her doctorate degree from Stockton University.
+Fast forward to 2020.
+Not only is Devonish leading her own college campus, but in May she earned her doctorate degree from Stockton University.
 She earned her undergraduate degree in business management from Rutgers and her master’s degree in administrative science/leadership from Farleigh Dickinson University.

 Devonish said, though, she doesn’t volunteer that personal story to other students because she wants students she sees and mentors to decide their own goals and dreams.
 She said that what her counselor did for her — showed her a new world and let her decide what she wanted to do with it.